juanalonso/ypirqui/README.md

 - `config.bot_random`: controls the probability of Ypirquí's responses.
 Should be a number between 0 (never responds) and 1 (always responds - not recommended).
 A value around 0.10-0.15 is a good starting point.
 - `config.bot_min_string_length`: If an user writes a string shorter than this value, Ypirquí will ignore it.
 - `config.bot_mute_time`: The time in seconds Ypirquí will be silent when you ask her to shut up.

-### Heroku
-You can deploy Ypirquí on Heroku.
-Instructions will follow.